-- verification of observable pricing; - a review and approval process for new models and changes to models involving the Risk Analysis and Control Division and the Management Board; - · calibration of models against observed market transactions; - · analysis and investigation of significant daily valuation movements; - review of significant unobservable inputs, valuation adjustments and significant changes to the fair value measurement of Level 3 instruments compared to previous month, by Risk Analysis and Control division.
+- verification of observable pricing; - proposal of new models and changes to existing models is made by the Risk Analysis and Control Division and approved by the Management Board; - calibration of models against observed market transactions; - analysis and investigation of significant daily valuation movements; - review of significant unobservable inputs, valuation adjustments and significant changes to the fair value measurement of Level 3 instruments compared to previous month, by Risk Analysis and Control division.

-Where third-party information, such as broker quotes or pricing services, are used to measure fair value, Risk Analysis and Control division assesses and documents the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRS.
+Where third-party information, such as broker quotes or pricing services, are used to measure fair value, Risk Management division assesses and documents the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRS.
 This includes:

-- verifying that the broker or pricing service is approved by the Bank for use in pricing the relevant type of financial instrument; - · understanding how the fair value has been arrived at and the extent to which it represents actual market transactions; - when prices for similar instruments are used to measure fair value, how these prices have been adjusted to reflect the characteristics of the instrument subject to measurement; - where a number of quotes for the same financial instrument have been obtained, how fair value has been determined using those quotes.
+- verifying that the broker or pricing service is approved by the Bank for use in pricing the relevant type of financial instrument; - understanding how the fair value has been arrived at and the extent to which it represents actual market transactions; - when prices for similar instruments are used to measure fair value, how these prices have been adjusted to reflect the characteristics of the instrument subject to measurement; - where a number of quotes for the same financial instrument have been obtained, how fair value has been determined using those quotes.